 Believe it or not, there are certain individuals who are actually under the naïve impression that racism in America and elsewhere has been eradicated and no longer exists.
 Although I can admit that the social situation has decidedly improved from what it was in the past, and things are constantly progressing for the better, it is by no means gone from our lives.
 As long as we have books, movies and other artistic media at our disposal to remind us how things used to be, it shall always remain in our consciousness.

 Due to our cherished right of freedom of speech, people always have been able to perpetuate their racist views and opinions through their art.
 And not only is it allowed, it tends to be accepted by most.
-I am a longtime movie buff and have a lot to say about cinematic racism, which I do in subsequent posts.
+I am a longtime movie buff and have a lot to say about cinematic racism, which I do in other posts.
 But for right now, I will confine my discussion to a specific series of films.
 This subject came up one day in conversation, so this is my take on it.

 In case it has not occurred to you, get hip to the fact that film producer Walt Disney [1901-1966] was quite a bona fide racist.
 And he wasn’t subtle or secretive about it either.
 Of course, he produced high-quality family entertainment, but in all of the 86 feature films that he produced during his career, none of them deal with the real, black experience.
 I am not saying that the sin of omission makes him a racist, necessarily, but as I will point out, the way he went about it in his work certainly makes him qualify.
+Others have accused Walt of being anti-Semitic as well, and I won’t swear that he wasn’t, but that’s another issue entirely.
+I am more concerned here with his attitude towards people of color.

 His only black-themed production (sorta), Song of the South (1946), is an antiquated, “Old South” movie that depicts blacks as happy-go-lucky, singing and dancing darkies.
 I finally got to see the film when it was released on DVD.
 One of the primary characters in the film is called Uncle Remus.
 There is no mention of Remus’ having any nephews or nieces.
 Then who’s uncle is he?
 Hattie McDaniel is on hand, too, portraying Aunt Tempy, who is also lacking of same.
 Are you aware that to refer to a black man as “uncle” is euphemistically derogatory?
 You can call a black man “boy” (also disrespectful) up until he’s about 50-years-old, then black senior citizens become “uncles,” you see.
 Moreover, the tale-spinning Remus refers to his story characters as, “Br’er Bear, Br’er Fox and Br’er Rabbit,” indicating that, as a poor, uneducated Negro, he is incapable of correctly pronouncing simple English words.
 I realize that the film is based on characters created by white Southerner Joel Chandler Harris, but Mr. Disney seemed all too eager to perpetuate Harris’ outdated, Southern attitudes in his film.
 I mean, did he have to include the story of the Tar Baby?
 Come on!